-$^{^3}$ To avoid too much detail we show ML code that corresponds to our actual implementation only in spirit but not in letter.
+$^{^{3}}$ To avoid too much detail we show ML code that corresponds to our actual implementation only in spirit but not in letter.

-One fairly popular approach is to use stub functions: For the ML side to call a C function f of arbitrary type, it really invokes a helper routine f_stub that
+An FFI between ML and C must bridge not only the semantic gap between the languages but also mediate between different data formats and calling conventions.
+One fairly popular approach is to use stub functions: For the ML side to call a C function f of arbitrary type, it really invokes a helper routine f{stub} that